MatteoGioia/neuron/zettelkasten/University/Master/Machine Learning/An excursus about statistics.md

 ### Hyp. accuracy and confidence intervals

-To answer the first question, we are going to comput the ==confidence interval==.
+To answer the first question, we are going to compute the ==confidence interval==.
 In  fact, the true error rate of our hypotesis $h(x)$ can't be computed, but we can get an idea of the interval in which it lies.

 ![](../../../static/ML/confint.png)